 What is Torque Sensor?

 Common torque sensors are measured using bonded strain gauge technology, where the strain gauge is bonded to a suitably designed shaft.
 It features a circular shaft and a strain gauge torque sensor for 45 degrees applications.
 This design has been around for years.
-However, the design and configuration of the device will be determined by the application, the shaft can be solid or hollow, and the cross section can be different from cross, square or other custom designs in order to obtain maximum signal output.
+However, the design and configuration of the device will be determined by the application, the shaft can be solid or hollow, and the cross-section can be different from the cross, square or other custom designs in order to obtain the maximum signal output.
 Shear stress is caused when torsion is applied to an axis causing it to distort.

 They were measured by bonding the strain gauge 45° to the horizontal torque shaft.
-Since the shear stress induced in the axis is the same throughout its length, the strain gauge can be combined at any point along its length.
+Since the shear stress-induced in the axis is the same throughout its length, the strain gauge can be combined at any point along its length.
 However, it is common practice to place them in the center, as far away as possible from the false stresses that may be induced at the mechanical interface.

 ATO TOP 9 best torque sensors for sale

 |Reaction Torque Sensor, Dual Flange||Reaction Torque Sensor for Torque Wrench Calibration||Reaction Torque Sensor, Flange to Square Drive|